-My nephew Nathan’s specifications for his fifth birthday cake:
+My niece Alex’s specifications for her fifth birthday cake:

 “I want a Banshee cake.
 And one switch will make the lights turn on and one switch will make the wheels turn and one switch will make the mouth open and close.”

-Given his previous four birthday cakes, this is a reasonable request, though as you’ll read later in this account, I only managed to deliver on one of the switch operations.
-Of course, when I made his other birthday cakes, I was living in the same house with Nathan.
-But now, while Nathan still lives in California, I am in grad school in Madison, Wisconsin.
-Fortunately, my spring break aligns fairly well with Nathan’s birthday, so I was able to be there for his party, but this meant that I had to make the cake in Wisconsin and then bring it with me to California on the airplane.
+Given her previous four birthday cakes, this is a reasonable request, though as you’ll read later in this account, I only managed to deliver on one of the switch operations.
+Of course, when I made her other birthday cakes, I was living in the same house with Alex.
+But now, while Alex still lives in California, I am in grad school in Madison, Wisconsin.
+Fortunately, my spring break aligns fairly well with Alex’s birthday, so I was able to be there for her party, but this meant that I had to make the cake in Wisconsin and then bring it with me to California on the airplane.
 One thing this forced me to do was to scale the cake such that it would fit in the overhead bin of an airplane, so Banshee was the smallest cake I’ve made in quite a while.

 Before I made anything in edible materials, I made a full scale mockup of the entire cake in Bristol board.
 Then I cut it apart to use as a pattern to make the entire exterior of the cake out of gum paste.
 One nice thing about Banshee is that he only requires two colors of gum paste – construction vehicle yellow and old, dirty metal grey.
 This helped the gum paste cutting stage to go by fairly quickly.
 The most tedious part was making the approximately four hundred and twenty little truncated pyramids for the treads of the tires.